Logotype for Ryman Healthcare Ltd

 Executive summary

-• Net profit after tax fell 50% to $94.4 million for the period, with negative cash flow from existing operations and a board and executive renewal, including a new CEO and functional structure.
+• Net profit after tax fell 50% to $94.4 million for the six months ended 30 September 2024, with negative cash flow from existing operations and a renewed board and executive team, including a new CEO and functional structure.

-• Significant business improvement initiatives delivered $18 million in annualized savings, with further cost reductions targeted and a new pricing structure launched.
+• Significant business improvement initiatives delivered $18 million in annualised savings, with further cost reductions targeted and a new pricing structure launched.

-• Major accounting policy changes and restatements were implemented to enhance transparency and comparability, including DMF discounting removal and reclassification of development land.
+• Major accounting policy changes and restatements were implemented for greater transparency and comparability, including DMF revenue recognition and reclassification of development land.

-• No interim dividend declared for the period; dividend policy to be reviewed in FY26.
+• No interim dividend declared; dividend policy to be reviewed in FY26.

 Financial highlights